Don and Shirley Wirth Young Alumni Award

 Awards Committee.
 Nominations may be submitted by alumni, friends of the university, faculty and staff members.

-- Any alumni of Oregon State University who are 35 years of age or younger
+- Any alumni of Oregon State University who are 35 years of age or younger during the calendar year they are honored.

 - Must be willing to return to campus during homecoming to receive the award in person